• Home page

 • Margaux Island ;

-• The Citadel of Blaye, the famous defensive triptych of Bordeaux, “the lock of the estuary” listed as a UNESCO world heritage site since 2008.
+• The Citadel of Blaye, the famous defensive triptych of Bordeaux, "the lock of the estuary" listed as a UNESCO World Heritage Site since 2008.

 In the middle of the vineyards

-From Pauillac, you can go to the Isle of Patiras, sail between the islands of the Gironde and go to the "Vauban lock".
-The small Saint-Martin church has the particularity of being topped with a pediment inspired by Greek art.
-By stopping at the Maison du Tourisme et du Vin, you will discover the 8 appellations of the Médoc and 300 references available for sale.
+From Pauillac, you can visit the Île de Patiras, sail among the islands of the Gironde estuary, and even reach the Vauban fortifications.
+The small church of Saint-Martin is unique in that it is topped with a pediment inspired by Greek art.
+A stop at the Maison du Tourisme et du Vin (Tourism and Wine Center ) will allow you to discover the eight appellations of the Médoc and 300 different wines available for purchase.

 Near Pauillac, in the small hamlet of Artigues, a replica of the Lourdes grotto has become a place of pilgrimage.
-Another curiosity, the small hamlet of Bages, completely restored by the Cazes family, owner of the Lynch Bages castle has come back to life.
-It houses the Cordeillan-Bages castle, a relay and castle, a bakery.
-Still in the vicinity of Pauillac, the abbey church of Vertheuil is a jewel of Romanesque art.
+Another point of interest is the small hamlet of Bages, entirely restored by the Cazes family, owners of the Château Lynch-Bages.
+It is home to the Château Cordeillan-Bages, a Relais & Châteaux hotel, and a bakery.
+Also in the vicinity of Pauillac, the Vertheuil Abbey Church is a jewel of Romanesque art.

-Moulis en Médoc attests to human presence since the 1st century.
-Remains of a Gallo-Roman villa have been found.
-Its Saint-Saturnin church is a fine example of Romanesque art.
-From the village, you can take a 12 km walk winding through the vineyards.
-The Maucaillou castle is home to a museum of the arts and crafts of the vine and wine.
+Moulis-en-Médoc bears witness to human presence since the 1st century.
+Remains of a Gallo-Roman villa have been discovered.
+Its church, Saint-Saturnin, is a fine example of Romanesque art.
+From the village, one can embark on a 12 km walk winding through the vineyards.
+Château Maucaillou houses a museum of the arts and crafts of viticulture and winemaking.

-Saint-Estèphe is both facing the estuary and is home to prestigious châteaux including 5 grands crus classés.
-Fishing is a real institution.
-You can admire the carrelets at water level - emblematic heritage of the estuary - the church of Saint-Estèphe is the only baroque church in Gironde.
+Saint-Estèphe faces the estuary and boasts prestigious châteaux, including five classified growths.
+Fishing is a true institution.
+At water level, one can admire the traditional fishing huts – emblematic of the estuary's heritage – and the church of Saint-Estèphe is the only Baroque church in the Gironde department.

 Beautiful and rebellious

-Soulac-sur-mer, family seaside resort
+Soulac-sur-mer, a family seaside resort

-Vendays-Montalivet attracts naturists
+Vendays-Montalivet appeals to naturists

 Adventure Park